cytdata/Sales-Performance-Portfolio/README.md

 #### 2-3 Key Objectives
-1. Utilize Excel for data collection and cleaning; build graphics and create interactive dashboards using Tableau.
+1. Utilize Excel for data collection and cleaning; use Tableau for data preprocessing and creating interactive dashboards.
-2. Increase source list volume and resolve problems during off-season.
+2. Analyze sales performance trends from 2020-2023 to identify growth patterns and resolve problems during off-season demographic influences on purchasing behavior.
-3. Focus on non-converting groups and enhance conversion rates through implemented measures.
+3. Compare and analyze different marketing channels to find out the higher conversion rate for enhancing revenue.
-4. Compare different sources and expand lists with higher conversion rates.
+4. Identify factors that contributed to the 25.3% revenue increase in 2023 and duplicate the successful strategies for implementation.
-5. Analyze education levels to identify reasons for unenrollment and develop targeted strategies for different academic backgrounds.
+5. Develop data-driven recommendations for continued growth and improve internal management effectiveness.

 ## 3- Executive Summary
 Based on the chart, a decline in sales was observed during the first half of 2020.
 Analysis revealed that the primary reason was the disproportionately high percentage of students in the customer base, which created an imbalance due to seasonal fluctuations.
 The main solution is to increase the proportion of employed customers as a priority task to balance out seasonal effects.
 Although 'referral by friends' and 'repeat purchases' show higher conversion rates, both sources have the lowest number of people.
 The strategy should be modified to build lead lists in the CRM system to increase membership numbers.
 Additionally, we should monitor membership status and analyze patterns to understand what drives repeat purchases.
 According to data, 20.5% of non-conversions are due to customers cannot afford the products.
 To address this, we should provide more payment method options such as Line Pay and JKO Pay, and extend the monthly loan periods to reduce customers' financial pressure.
 Junior and senior college students show a higher proportion of responses indicating they are 'not ready to face' or have 'no immediate needs'.
 However, since they will soon face graduate school entrance exams or employment, they actually have higher potential needs.
 After discussing with supervisors, this situation will be improved.